samjabrahams/anchorhub/GUIDE.md

 **-r / -R:** Parse all files in the current directory, including all subdirectories (recursively)

 Use this flag to parse all files in the input directory, including subdirectories.
-AnchorHub will not move outside of the input directory while parsing, so make sure that the input is the highest-level directory that contains all files you want to parse.
+AnchorHub will not move outside of the input directory while parsing, so make sure that the input is the highest-level directory which contains all files you want to parse.

 Links that point to AnchorHub tags in other files within the directory hierarchy will work as intended.